Vancouver-Datajam/project_5/README.md

 | | Prepare demo or slides |
 | 6:30pm | Final Presentation! |

 *For those who need help with Git!
-For those who don't, we can continue brainstorming.
+For those who don't, we can stay on call and continue brainstorming.

 ## How to use code in this repo
 To be updated during the Datajam